marwan1023/Intel-Edge-AI-for-IoT-Developers-Nanodegree-program/Computer Pointer Controller/README.md

 -**Analysis Project**
   - Analysis Project folder This folder contains tow files OpenVino Compute Pointer Controller.html and OpenVino Compute Pointer Controller.html
     Analyze implementation results from folders outcomes_GPU and outcomes_CPU by stats.txt

+- **images**
+  * This folder has graph/plot of the results of this application.
+It also has other images like pipeline diagram which are used in readme file.

 ## Benchmarks